MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Surface energy and surface tension, angle of contact, excess of pressure across a curved surface, application of surface tension ideas to drops, bubbles and capillary rise.

-• Heat, temperature, thermal expansion; thermal expansion of solids, liquids, and gases, anomalous expansion of water; specific heat capacity; Cp, Cv - calorimetry; change of state - latent heat capacity.
+• Heat, temperature, thermal expansion; thermal expansion of solids, liquids, and gases, anomalous expansion of water; specific heat capacity; Cp, Cv - caloriMETry; change of state - latent heat capacity.
 Heat transfer-conduction, convection and radiation, thermal conductivity, qualitative ideas of Blackbody radiation, Wien’s displacement law, Stefan's law, and the Greenhouse effect.

 • Thermodynamics: Thermal equilibrium and definition of temperature (zeroth law of thermodynamics), heat, work, and internal energy.
 The first law of thermodynamics, isothermal and adiabatic processes.
 The second law of thermodynamics: reversible and irreversible processes, Heat engine and refrigerator.